How to Plan Your Trip to Asia and its Theme Parks

 If you’re here, you’ve probably decided to plan your next trip to Asia and visit its wonderful theme parks such as Tokyo Disney Resort, Universal Studios Japan, Hong Kong Disneyland, and Shanghai Disneyland.
 Questions like “When is the best time to visit?” or “What hotel should I stay at” or even “What’s the best way to get to where I need from the airport?” have started popping up in your mind, and you may be overwhelmed.
 So that begs the question, how do you even start planning?

 There’s a lot to plan for, but I’ve made it easy for you to begin your planning with our quick start guide to Asia.
 I’ll show you our best content, my personal recommendations, and give you peace of mind to help you plan your trip.
-Click or tap on where you’re traveling to and let me do the rest.
+Click or tap on where you’re travelling to and let me do the rest.

 World Nomad Travel Insurance – Whenever travelling, you need to have travel insurance.
 If something were to happen, you want the peace of mind that you won’t have a huge medical bill to pay.
 I always use World Nomads when travelling abroad as the coverage is good at a decent rate.
 Get your quote here.

 Find Cheap Flights to Japan – I frequently use Google Flights to help plan my air travel.
 It’s simple and intuitive to use.
 I also recommend you sign up for Scott’s Cheap Flights to have cheap flights sent right to you.
-I’ve had flights as cheap as US $538 from the East Coast of the US to Tokyo sent my way!
+I’ve had flights as cheap as US$538 from the East Coast of the US to Tokyo sent my way!

 Book Activities – Always book what you know you want to do in advance.
 This includes theme park tickets, museums, and other things like the Robot Restaurant in Tokyo.
 The services I recommend are Voyagin and Klook.

-- Use code TDRxVOYAGIN to save US $6 on orders over US $100 through Voyagin
+- Use code TDRxVOYAGIN to save US$6 on orders over US$100 through Voyagin

-- Use code KLKTDREX to save US $4 on your first order with Klook
+- Use code KLKTDREX to save US$4 on your first order with Klook

 Dream Vacation Itinerary – If you’re planning a trip to all the Disney Parks in Asia plus Universal Studios Japan, then you’ll want to read our itinerary.
 It’ll teach you how to visit all these places in 2 weeks!